Blazorise/Blazorise.Articles/news/2022-11-24-release-notes-114/post.md

 We released Blazorise 1.1 just a few monght ago, and like any release, there are few rough edges to iron out which warrant making maintenance "patch" releases.

-This new Blazorise 1.1.4 is a hotfix release to solve this and a few other minor issues that were fixed in the meantime.
-Blazorise 1.1.4 is a recommended upgrade for all Blazorise 1.1 and Blazorise 1.1.3 users.
+This new **Blazorise 1.1.4** is a hotfix release to solve this and a few other minor issues that were fixed in the meantime.
+Blazorise 1.1.4 is a **recommended upgrade for all Blazorise 1.1 and Blazorise 1.1.3 users**.

 For a detailed overview of the changes that 1.1.4 included and which are also part of this new release, please read the 1.1 support notes.